tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 JMeter: User Interface (UI) enhancement(s)

 >###Introduction
 The Apache Software Foundation (ASF) manages more than 139 projects including Apache JMeter.
 "The Apache JMeter desktop application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance."
 It can be utilized to test the different type of connections such as HTTP; LDAP; database connection using JDBC; TCP; and other connections.
-Plugins are the fundamental parts of the JMeter�s architecture.
+Plugins are the fundamental parts of the JMeter's architecture.
 In other words, it can be extended by developing the customized plugins.

 ###Goals:
  - get familiar with JMeter